 This year our school started a golf team and my 15 year old joined.
 They would go right from school to the course and wouldn't finish some nights until 7:30 or 8.
 He needed some easy snacks so I bought him some Nature Valley sweet salty peanut chewy granola bars.
 Those nut bars sounded so good that I wanted to make a low carb protein bars for myself.

 And, to be honest, I have not yet met store-bought keto friendly protein bars I actually like.
 And I have tried dozens through my work.
+These are the best low carb protein bars really changed my opinion of snack bars entirely.

 What sets this keto diet recipe apart from others is that it's made with ChocZero Peanut Butter Chips.
 When I found out that there were keto-friendly peanut butter flavored baking chips I was in heaven!
 Anything peanut butter flavored is going to have my attention, but sugar free baking chips?
 YAY!